School governors' personal liability

 This is explained in section 4.5 on page 47 of the Governance Handbook.

-Chairs and vice-chairs aren't more liable than other governors
+Chairs and vice-chairs aren't more liable than others

-The Department for Education (DfE) told us that all governors are equally protected from personal liability.
+The Department for Education (DfE) told us that all governors/trustees are equally protected from personal liability.

 Liability beyond period of office

-If a governor hasn't acted in good faith, it's uncertain how long they'd remain personally liable – it'll be judged on a case-by-case basis, according to the DfE.
+If a governor/trustee hasn't acted in good faith, it's uncertain how long they'd remain personally liable – it will be judged on a case-by-case basis.
+The DfE explained this to us.